JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

     re-renders the user interface.

 2. Start the application using the Gradle `run` task.
-3. Navigate to `http://localhost:9090/`, and try adding and removing elements in the list.
+3. Navigate to [`http://localhost:9090/`](http://localhost:9090/), and try adding and removing elements in the list.

     ![Final shopping list](finished-shopping-list.gif)

+### Store data with MongoDB

 There's one issue with the application.
 It doesn't save data, meaning that the shopping list vanishes when you terminate the server process.

-### Relevant Gradle configuration for MongoDB

-You'll use the MongoDB database to store and retrieve shopping list items even when the server shuts down.
+To fix that, use the MongoDB database for storing and retrieving shopping list items even when the server shuts down.

+MongoDB is simple, fast to set up, has library support for Kotlin, and provides simple, NoSQL document storage, which is more than enough for a basic application.
+You are free to equip your application with a different mechanism for data storage.

 To provide all the functionality used in this section, you'll need to include several libraries from the Kotlin and JavaScript (npm) ecosystems.
 See the `jsMain` dependency block in the `build.gradle.kts` file with the full setup.

-#### Why MongoDB? {initial-collapse-state="collapsed"}

-MongoDB is simple, fast to set up, has library support for Kotlin, and provides simple, NoSQL document storage, which is more than enough for a basic application.
-You are free to equip your application with a different mechanism for data storage.

-#### Setting up MongoDB {initial-collapse-state="collapsed"}
+#### Set up MongoDB

 To set up MongoDB Community Edition on your local machine, refer to the official [MongoDB website](https://docs.mongodb.com/manual/installation/#mongodb-community-edition-installation-tutorials)